Okinaga Junior Research Fellowship in Japanese Studies

 There is no restriction as to the field of research within Japanese Studies, although preference will be given to applicants whose interests coincide with the teaching and related activities of the Nissan Institute.
 Candidates are expected to be proficient in using Japanese sources.

 The holding of a doctorate is not a prerequisite, although applicants will have to have submitted their thesis by the time that the interviews are held.
-Preference will be given to those who have not previously held a JRF at an Oxford or Cambridge College, and to those who have not been appointed to a tenured post in a university.
+Preference will be given to those who have not already held a comparable career development appointment at Oxford or another university, and who are (excepting periods away from academia) within five years of having completed their doctorate.

 How to apply